-Wireless LAN devices using the IEEE 802.11a standard and the ones using the IEEE 802.11b or g standard cannot communicate because the frequencies are different.
+Wireless LAN devices using the IEEE 802.11a standard and the ones using the IEEE 802.11b or g standard cannot communicate with each other because the frequencies are different.

 IEEE 802.11b: The standard speed is 11 Mbps, or about 30 to 100 times faster than a standard dial up.